techidaily/site-android-transfer/source/_posts/in-2024-how-to-transfer-text-messages-from-zte-axon-40-lite-to-new-phone-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://instagram-clips.techidaily.com/new-in-2024-unlock-new-horizons-best-6-instagram-reel-apps/"><u>[New] In 2024, Unlock New Horizons Best 6 Instagram Reel Apps</u></a></li>
-<li><a href="https://video-capture.techidaily.com/new-perfect-pitch-perfection-the-top-7-apps-to-change-your-voice-online-for-2024/"><u>[New] Perfect Pitch Perfection The Top 7 Apps to Change Your Voice Online for 2024</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/new-step-by-step-turning-on-windows-11s-high-dynamic-range-mode/"><u>[New] Step-by-Step Turning On Windows 11'S High Dynamic Range Mode</u></a></li>
-<li><a href="https://instagram-video-recordings.techidaily.com/updated-in-2024-the-secret-to-exceptional-instagram-reels/"><u>[Updated] In 2024, The Secret to Exceptional Instagram Reels</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/updated-in-depth-review-picsart-features-and-use/"><u>[Updated] In-Depth Review PicsArt Features and Use</u></a></li>
-<li><a href="https://article-tips.techidaily.com/15-innovative-cost-free-photo-manipulation-software/"><u>15 Innovative, Cost-Free Photo Manipulation Software</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/2024-approved-understanding-the-social-tv-landscape-rokus-role/"><u>2024 Approved Understanding the Social TV Landscape Roku's Role</u></a></li>
-<li><a href="https://buynow-reviews.techidaily.com/exploring-the-fitbit-charge-4-where-style-meets-health-tracking-features/"><u>Exploring the Fitbit Charge 4: Where Style Meets Health Tracking Features</u></a></li>
+<li><a href="https://screen-recording.techidaily.com/updated-2024-approved-nanovid-recorder-analysis-with-replacements/"><u>[Updated] 2024 Approved NanoVid Recorder Analysis with Replacements</u></a></li>
+<li><a href="https://os-tips.techidaily.com/complete-guide-restoring-deleted-texts-and-notes-on-any-generation-iphones/"><u>Complete Guide: Restoring Deleted Texts & Notes on Any Generation iPhones</u></a></li>
+<li><a href="https://win-forum.techidaily.com/easily-find-out-what-powershell-version-you-have-on-windows-11-revo-uninstallers-tips/"><u>Easily Find Out What PowerShell Version You Have on Windows 11 - Revo Uninstaller's Tips</u></a></li>
-<li><a href="https://fix-guide.techidaily.com/how-to-fix-part-of-the-touch-screen-not-working-on-lava-blaze-2-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Fix Part of the Touch Screen Not Working on Lava Blaze 2 5G | Dr.fone</u></a></li>
+<li><a href="https://fix-guide.techidaily.com/how-to-fix-part-of-the-touch-screen-not-working-on-tecno-phantom-v-fold-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Fix Part of the Touch Screen Not Working on Tecno Phantom V Fold | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/how-to-transfer-music-from-poco-c51-to-ipod-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Music from Poco C51 to iPod | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-old-music-from-your-infinix-note-30-vip-by-fonelab-android-recover-music/"><u>How to recover old music from your Infinix Note 30 VIP</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/how-to-use-phone-clone-to-migrate-your-samsung-galaxy-s23-data-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Use Phone Clone to Migrate Your Samsung Galaxy S23 Data? | Dr.fone</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/how-to-remove-a-previously-synced-google-account-from-your-samsung-galaxy-a14-4g-by-drfone-android/"><u>How to Remove a Previously Synced Google Account from Your Samsung Galaxy A14 4G</u></a></li>
+<li><a href="https://review-topics.techidaily.com/how-to-xiaomi-get-deleted-pictures-back-with-ease-and-safety-by-fonelab-android-recover-pictures/"><u>How to Xiaomi Get Deleted Pictures Back with Ease and Safety?</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-5-easy-ways-to-copy-contacts-from-samsung-galaxy-s23-tactical-edition-to-iphone-14-and-15-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Easy Ways to Copy Contacts from Samsung Galaxy S23 Tactical Edition to iPhone 14 and 15 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-videos-from-google-pixel-fold-to-ipad-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Videos from Google Pixel Fold to iPad | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-8-ways-to-transfer-photos-from-infinix-smart-8-hd-to-iphone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 8 Ways to Transfer Photos from Infinix Smart 8 HD to iPhone Easily | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-tips-of-transferring-messages-from-realme-narzo-60-5g-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Tips of Transferring Messages from Realme Narzo 60 5G to iPhone 14/15 | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-easiest-guide-how-to-clone-realme-12-pro-5g-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Easiest Guide How to Clone Realme 12 Pro 5G Phone? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-top-5-from-itel-p55-5g-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Top 5 from Itel P55 5G to iPhone Contacts Transfer Apps and Software | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-migrate-android-data-from-xiaomi-redmi-a2plus-to-new-android-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Migrate Android Data From Xiaomi Redmi A2+ to New Android Phone? | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-samsung-galaxy-m14-5g-to-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Samsung Galaxy M14 5G To Phone | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-top-6-ways-to-transfer-text-messages-from-samsung-galaxy-a34-5g-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Top 6 Ways to Transfer Text Messages from Samsung Galaxy A34 5G to Other Android Devices | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-photos-from-oneplus-nord-ce-3-lite-5g-to-samsung-galaxy-s21-ultra-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Photos From OnePlus Nord CE 3 Lite 5G to Samsung Galaxy S21 Ultra | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-two-ways-to-sync-contacts-from-itel-p40plus-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Two Ways to Sync Contacts from Itel P40+ to Gmail | Dr.fone</u></a></li>
+<li><a href="https://games-able.techidaily.com/old-school-gaming-resurrected-xemus-role-in-pc/"><u>Old-School Gaming Resurrected: Xemu's Role in PC</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/tips-of-transferring-messages-from-motorola-moto-g24-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Tips of Transferring Messages from Motorola Moto G24 to iPhone 14/15 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/tips-of-transferring-messages-from-motorola-moto-g34-5g-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Tips of Transferring Messages from Motorola Moto G34 5G to iPhone 14/15 | Dr.fone</u></a></li>
 </ul></div>